 - NATO defense ministers meet in Brussels to discuss establishing a no-fly zone over Libya.

-March 10, 2011 - Speaking before the House Appropriations Committee, Secretary of State Hillary Clinton says the U.S. is suspending its relationship with the Libyan embassy.
+- Speaking before the House Appropriations Committee, Secretary of State Hillary Clinton announces the U.S. is suspending its relationship with the Libyan embassy.

 March 14, 2011 - Libyan forces retake Zuwarah.

 March 15, 2011 - Libyan TV claims its forces have retaken the town of Ajdabiyah, but rebel forces dispute this.

 - Libyan opposition forces appoint former Interior Minister Abdel Fattah Younes al Abidi as head of the rebels' armed forces.